 \section{Perfectness of the Enhanced Power Graph of a Finite Group}

 The {\bf chromatic number} of a graph $\Gamma$, denoted by $\chi(\Gamma)$, is the minimum number of colors by which one could color the vertices of $\Gamma$ so that no two adjacent vertices have the same color.
 A {\bf clique} of a graph $\Gamma$ is a set of its vertices $C$ such that $\Gamma[C]$ is a complete graph.
 The {\bf clique number} of a graph $\Gamma$, denoted by $\omega(\Gamma)$, is the maximal cardinality of a clique in $\Gamma$.
-A graph $\Gamma$ is {\bf perfect} if, for every induced subgraph of $\Gamma$, its chromatic number and clique number are equal.
+A graph $\Gamma$ is {\bf perfect} if $\omega(\Delta)=\chi(\Delta)$ for every induced subgraph $\Delta$ of $\Gamma$.
 A graph is a {\bf Berge graph} if neither $\Gamma$ nor the complement of $\Gamma$ contains an odd-length cycle of size at least $5$ as an induced subgraph.

-The following theorem, which was proved in \cite{strong perfect graph}, is known as The Strong Perfect Graph Theorem, and it will play an essential role in the proof of the main result of this section.
+The following theorem, which was proven in \cite{strong perfect graph}, is known as The Strong Perfect Graph Theorem, and it will play an essential role in proving all of the results of this section.

 \begin{theorem}[{\cite[Theorem 1.2]{strong perfect graph}}] A finite graph is perfect if and only if it is a Berge graph. \end{theorem}